 degrees in psychology and criminal justice.

-Mischel is a clinical research coordinator within the AARTS Center.
-She
+Madison Printen, B.S. is a Clinical Research Coordinator within the AARTS Center.
+She coordinates

-coordinates various types of research including clinical trials, medication
+various types of research including clinical trials, medication studies, as

 V. Soorya, PhD, BCBA is the research director for the AARTS Center.
 She is a clinical psychologist and Assistant